kundajelab/chipseq_pipeline/README_PIPELINE.md

 $ bds [PIPELINE_BDS] [PARAMETERS]
 ```

+DO NOT CLOSE A TERMINAL WHILE PIPELINE IS RUNNING!
+All tasks will be canceled and intermediate files will be deleted.
+Make a screen or make sure that a terminal don't close.

 Do not run multiple BDS pipelines on the same working directory.
 BDS creates an HTML report and temporary files on the working directory.
 Things will be messed up.

+### How to stop pipelines?

+Press Ctrl + C on a terminal or just close it.
+Please not that this will delete all intermediate files and incomplete outputs for the running tasks.
+Outputs from finished tasks will not be deleted.